-Screeners look like "a table with filters" until you ship one.
+Screeners can look like "a table with filters" until you have to ship and operate one.

 - deciding which metrics matter for which users